Welcome to the Summer Village of Seba Beach

 The Summer Village of Seba Beach was incorporated August 2, 1920.
 The incorporation was published in the Alberta Gazette August 14th, 1920.
 The name Seba was chosen by the postal authorities when the post office was opened in July 1915.
 It is believed that the name was taken after Seba, one of the sons of Cush from Genesis 10:7 in the Bible.
 The name also appears in Psalm 72.
 The Village is located on the western end of Lake Wabamun (Cree word for White Whale Lake) 54 kilometers west of Edmonton.

-Council meetings are generally every third Thursday of the month.
+Meetings are generally held on the 3rd Thursday of the month.

 Solid waste pickup is every

 For information click here